smmcandrew/tabbitR/README.md

 )
 ```

-This will create an Excel workbook with:

-- a weighted percentage table, and
+This will create an Excel workbook with a weighted percentage table and
-- an unweighted N table
+unweighted N table for each frequency or breakdown, automatically

-… each automatically formatted and labelled.
+formatted and labelled.

 ## Development notes